 For IHT purposes, the estate is:

-- the value of all assets held (cash, investments, property, jewellery, cars, etc.) - any liabilities (mortgage, personal loans and credit card balances etc.).
-Unfortunately debt remains payable even in death.
+- the value of all assets held (cash, investments, property, jewellery, cars, life interests in a Trust etc.) less - any liabilities (mortgage, personal loans and credit card balances etc.).
+Unfortunately most debt remains payable even in death.

 Children